 9. Atlanta Ballet’s Nutcracker

 Older children will treasure a visit to the Fabulous Fox Theater for a memorable live performance of Nutcracker from Atlanta Ballet, a tradition that has been in Atlanta for 54 years.
 The Atlanta Ballet’s rendition of The Nutcracker is the only performance in the metro area with a live orchestra and choir.
-This year’s special guest, Drew Thomas from America’s Got Talent, will perform magic and provide special effects.
 For an extra-special occasion with your little ballerina, make a reservation at Four Seasons Atlanta to see a vignette performance, hear the story read aloud, and enjoy sweets and sandwiches as the little ones decorate cookies with Four Season’s chefs.

 10. Macy’s Pink Pig